 1. Cross Cradle Hold: Use This Hold for Early Feeding

-This position is quite common and perhaps the most helpful for new moms as it allows them to latch their babies correctly right after their delivery.
-It could seem a little awkward, however practicing this postion correctly can prove to be very helpful and beneficial in the breastfeeding process for both mom and the baby.
+This position is quite common, and perhaps the most helpful for new moms as it allows them to latch their babies correctly right after their delivery.
+It could seem a little awkward; however, practising this position correctly can prove to be very helpful and beneficial in the breastfeeding process for both the mom and the baby.

 - Sit straight in a chair which has armrests.

-- Hold your baby with botyh your tummy in contact across your body.
+- Hold your baby such a way that your tummy should in contact with your baby and she is across your body.

 - Use the crook of the arm which is opposite to the breast you are feeding the baby from to cradle her, using the palm to support the back of the head.

 - Use the free hand to support your breast from the underside using a u-shaped hold, and guide it to the baby’s mouth.